pkg40/configManager/docs/README.md

-# 📘 configManager — Persistent Config Management for ESP32/ESP8266
+# 📘 configManager v2.0 — Persistent Config Management for ESP32/ESP8266

-A lightweight configuration class for ESP devices, using SPIFFS/LittleFS and ArduinoJson for structured JSON-based settings.
-It supports default fallbacks, dynamic access, runtime updates, and full serialization.
+A lightweight, modular configuration library for ESP devices, using SPIFFS/LittleFS and ArduinoJson for structured JSON-based settings.
+Version 2.0 introduces filesystem provider separation for improved testability and flexibility.

 ---